ELE142

 Tentative Course Plan

-Week 1: Basic Concepts, Variables, Commands, Blocks
+Week 1: Basic Concepts: Variables, Statements, Blocks, Memory

-Week 2: Program Flow, Functions, Overloading
+Week 2: Program Flow ve Functions

-Week 3: Arrays, Pointers, and Dynamic Memory
+Week 3: Arrays, Pointers and Memory Management

-Week 4: Classes and Objects
+Week 4: Classes and Objects, Accessing to Members, Construction of Object

-Week 5: Pointers and Objects, Object Arrays
+Week 5: Pointers and Objects, Construction and Destruction of Object in Heap Memory, Array of Objects

-Week 6: References and Pointers
+Week 6: References and Pointers, Member Objects

-Week 8: Immutable Members, Operator Overloading
+Week 7: Static Members, Operator Overloading

-Week 11: Linked Lists, Templates
+Week 11: Linked Lists, Function and Class Templates

 Tentative Assesment Methods